NCAA Division III independent schools

 NCAA Division III independent schools are four-year institutions that compete in college athletics at the National Collegiate Athletic Association (NCAA) Division III level, but do not belong to an established intercollegiate athletic conference for a particular sport.
 These schools may however still compete as members of an athletic conference in other sports.
 A school may also be fully independent, and not belong to any athletic conference for any sport at all.
 The reason for independent status varies among institutions, but it is frequently because the school's primary athletic conference does not sponsor a particular sport.

 Full independents

-Departing members are highlighted in pink.
+Division III was created in 1973, at a time when the NCAA included dozens of independent members, plus members of conferences who played as independents in one or more sports.
+The trend toward consolidating the NCAA membership into conferences began in the late 1970s, and within a decade the number of independent programs declined dramatically.
+The lists below include only the small number of programs still functioning on an independent basis in recent years.